Developers

 Problem

-"Not initialized" error on LoadAvatar()
+"Not initialized" or credentials error

 Solution